Brad Benavides: 2021: FRECA and second Euroformula Open stint

 Benavides was expected to race for DR Formula RP Motorsport during the 2020 Formula Regional European Championship, but did not appear in any rounds.
 However, after a one-year hiatus Benavides made his return to racing in the Formula Regional European Championship with DR Formula RP Motorsport.
-During the opening round in Imola, the American retired from the first race, but finished 14th in race two.
+During the opening round in Imola, Benavides retired from the first race, but finished 14th in race two.
 He then raced in four more rounds until he left the championship midway through the ten rounds.

 Benavides then joined Carlin for the final three rounds of Euroformula Open.
 He would score points in all but one of the races that he competed in, and with a highest finish of sixth during the final round in Barcelona, he finished 13th in the standings.

-2022–2023: FIA Formula 3 debut and step up to Formula 2
+2022: FIA Formula 3 debut

 Benavides driving the Dallara F3 2019 during the 2022 Spielberg Formula 3 round.

 Having tested for Carlin during the 2021 post-season test, Benavides joined the team for the 2022 FIA Formula 3 season.
 He struggled to score points all season, though mixed weather during qualifying at Spa allowed him to start near the front during the sprint race, from where he would go on to finish eighth, scoring his only points of the season.
 He ended the season 23rd in the standings with three points, ahead of teammate Enzo Trulli but far from other teammate and Williams Driver Academy member Zak O'Sullivan.
 During September, Benavides contested the final day of post-season testing with ART Grand Prix.